Sevenninetwo/product-ops-vs-program-management/README.md

 Most companies don't have a Product Operations problem.
 They have a misdiagnosis problem.
 This piece breaks down what Product Ops actually owns, how it differs from Program Management - and what I would do differently if building a Product Ops team from scratch today.

 Please feel free to share your thoughts and provide feedback.
-Would love to hear from you!